robotronik/Libopencm3_STM32F4_Guide/README.md

 2. Enable **counter**

 ### Setup Output Channel
 A given Timer as most of the time multiple possible output **channels**.
-Therefore it is important in the choice of the timer to check the timer but the ouput channel too.
+Therefore it is important in the choice of the timer to check the timer but the output channel too.

 The most important parameters for the output channel are its purpose ( **mode** ) and its **value**
-* The mode are defined use in the uC as PWM (cf. timer_set_oc_mode in libopencm3 documentation)
+* The mode are defined use in the μC as PWM  (see timer_set_oc_mode in libopencm3 documentation)
-* The value defines the value of the timer on wich the event takes place
+* The value defines the value of the timer on which the event takes place

-We first have to setup the **gpio** in alternate_function mode
+We first have to setup the **GPIO** in alternate_function mode

 1. See GPIO for the 4 needed steps

-	It is important to check the af number for your chosen timer
+	It is important to check the AF number for your chosen timer

-After the gpio is fully setup we can setup the output channel
+After the GPIO is fully setup we can setup the output channel

-2. **Disable** the output channel to not generate unforseen event
+2. **Disable** the output channel to not generate unforeseen event

 3. Choose the **mode** for your output channel